stackrlabs/go-daash/README.md

 ![cover](./assets/cover.png)

-Unified interaction API for Data Availibility chains initially designed to work with Vulcan (Stackr's Verification Layer)
+Unified interaction API for Data Availability chains initially designed to work with Vulcan (Stackr's Verification Layer)

 This unified API for data availability services provides a scalable, secure, and efficient way for Vulcan to interact with different DA networks.
 It aims to standardize data access patterns, reduce complexity, and enhance the overall experience of using data availability services.